Global group laws and equivariant bordism rings: Complex bordism

 Furthermore we have: \begin{Lemma} The class $y(\epsilon)\in R\cong F_{gl}(\T)$ is a coordinate for $F_{gl}$. \end{Lemma} \begin{proof} See the proof of \Cref{lem:realorientationregular}. \end{proof}

-\begin{Remark} The construction $(-)_{gl}$ works more generally for any cocommutative commutative complete Hopf algebra over $k$ equipped with a regular generator of its augmentation ideal (in which case one needs to set $A$ to be the trivial group in the above). \end{Remark}
+\begin{Remark} The construction $(-)_{gl}$ works more generally for any cocommutative commutative complete linear topological algebra over $k$ which is equipped with a regular generator of its augmentation ideal and which allows an antipode.
+In this case one needs to set $A$ to be the trivial group in the above. \end{Remark}

-\begin{Remark} As described in \Cref{sec:leftkan} we can extend $F_{gl}$ to a functor defined on all abelian compact Lie groups.
-In fact, one can check that with this extension the complete ring $F_{gl}(B)$ still represents the functor $\Hom_{A^*/}(A^*\times B^*,R(-))$ on $\cC_k$. \end{Remark}

 \begin{Prop} Let $A$ be a torus.
 Then: \begin{enumerate} \item There is an adjunction